 Reggio Emilia Inspired Preschool

 Scuola Italiana offers a Reggio Emilia-inspired, cultural immersion preschool in NW Portland.
-The program is taught in Italian by an experienced, native Italian teacher.
+The program is taught by experienced, native Italian teachers.
 The preschool is open to children ages 3 to 5 years old.
 We are enrolling for the 2019/20 term that begins in September 2019, 8:30am – 12:30pm.

-The preschool is located in the Friendly House in the Pearl at 1542 NW 14th Ave (between Quimby & Raleigh Sts.) on the ground floor of the beautiful Ramona Apartments.
-To schedule a site visit and/or request more information, please email firstname.lastname@example.org.
+The preschool is located at 1542 NW 14th Ave (between Quimby & Raleigh Sts.) on the ground floor of the beautiful Ramona Apartments.
+The entrance is on the 14th Street side of the building.